Formulize works with AI assistants that are capable of local MCP connections. You need to have one installed locally on your computer.

 }

-The DXT extension will give you a user interface to fill in with these options.
+The MCPB extension will give you a user interface to fill in with these options.

 If you are manually configuring through a .json file, you need to include the options as the environment variables (env).